When you’re finding it difficult to afford the food you need, Claymont Food Closet can help.

 We offer an array of fresh, frozen, and canned items, including proteins, fruits and vegetables, cereals/grains, and dairy.
 Our goal is to provide each household with about 3-4 days of food each visit.
 The type of food and amount we can supply depends completely on the donations we receive and items available to us from the Food Bank of Delaware and USDA.
 We may also have personal hygiene and household items depending on availability.

-If you live outside of our service area, please click here for a list of more food closets or call 211 to get connected to other resources for food, financial assistance, as well as health and social services.
+If you live outside of our service area, please call 211 to get connected to other resources for food, financial assistance, as well as health and social services.

 Food for People Age 60 and Over